|Online application system:||CLOSED

 Applicants must insert the CGPA converter (saved as PDF) as the last page of each transcript.
 If you are unable to use our CGPA converter due to no letter grades or percentage grades, then please make sure that there is a grading key attached to your unofficial transcript, and our Admissions Committee will try their best to interpret your CGPA.

-5. TOEFL or IELTS - International applicants whose primary language is not English, or whose previous education has not been conducted in another language, must provide scores on a standardized English test which includes a writing component.
+International applicants whose primary language is not English, or whose previous education has not been conducted in another language, must provide scores on a standardized English test, TOEFL or IELTS, which includes a writing component.
 Information on both tests can be obtained from the Educational Testing Service (www.ets.org).
-Please see (https://www.sfu.ca/gradstudies/apply/applying/english-language.html) for minimum scores required by the University for Admission Consideration.
+Please see International + English Language Requirements for minimum scores required by the University for admission consideration.